Karan-Bajaj/AlligatorCrossing/README.md

 # AlligatorCrossing
-Android gaming app-dodge the log obstacles by tapping left or right to move the alligator.
+Android gaming app -tap left or right to have the alligator dodge the log obstacles.